UniversalDependencies/docs/_u-dep/xcomp.md

 ### Secondary Predicates

+*The following is excerpted from [a more detailed discussion of secondary predicates](../overview/complex-syntax.html#secondary-predicates).*

 The `xcomp` relation is also used in constructions that are known as _secondary predicates_ or _predicatives_.
 Examples: